yanevdw/dom-manipulation-project/README.md

 # DOM Manipulation and Maps Project - Part 2

-This repository serves/contains as the second part of the DOM Manipulation and Maps Project
+This repository serves as and contains the second part of the DOM Manipulation and Maps Project.

 ## Changes Made